Doug Beavers - Program Director and MLK National Team Coach

 Noah Ehrenberg - MLK National Team Assistant Coach and Human Springs Coach

 Noah joins MDC this Fall after several very successful years coaching in the MCDL.
 He brings a unique style to the pool deck and is quickly building a fan-base of divers and parents alike who love his approach to coaching.
-Noah spent several weeks last summer serving as an apprentice coach under National Trainign Center ches in Indianapolis as well as the top coaches at City of Midland, Texas.
+Noah spent several weeks last summer serving as an apprentice coach under National Training Center Coaches in Indianapolis as well as the top coaches at City of Midland, Texas.
 He now works closely with Coach Doug to continue honing his craft.
 His enthusiasm and desire for improvement are infectious, and we love having him on the staff.
 You can find Noah coaching at Olney, MLK and KSAC.

 Contact Coach Noah at MDCEhrenberg@gmail.com.